retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 .. figure:: /_static/user_guides/eventstream/09_timedelta_sessions.png
     :width: 400

-It's clear now that within a session the users walk from ``product1`` to ``cart`` event in less than 3 minutes.
+It is clear now that within a session the users walk from ``product1`` to ``cart`` event in less than 3 minutes.

-For frequently occurring events we might be interested in aggregation some values over sessions or users.
+For frequently occurring events we might be interested in aggregating some values over sessions or users.
 For example, transition ``main -> catalog`` is quite frequent.
-Some users do these transitions quickly, some of them not.
-It might be reasonable to aggregate the timedeltas over each user path firstly (therefore, we get one value per one user at this step), and then visualize the distribution of these aggregated values.
+Some users do these transitions quickly, some of them do not.
+It might be reasonable to aggregate the timedeltas over each user path first (we would get one value per one user at this step), and then visualize the distribution of these aggregated values.
 This can be done by passing an additional argument ``aggregation='mean'`` or ``aggregation='median'``.